Submission guidelines

 Headliners

 We don’t have them!
-Every performer at the 2024 festival has filled out an application and paid a fee, same as you.
-We don’t invite people to perform, we don’t give special treatment.
+Every performer at the 2025 festival has filled out an application and paid a fee, same as you.
+We don’t invite people to perform, and we don’t give special treatment to “name” performers.
 At the Countdown Improv Festival, we seek to celebrate and welcome every single act on the bill.

 Raising the bar

 As the festival gets more and more popular, we’ve found ourselves with the good problem of having more high-quality acts that want to attend than we can accommodate every year.
-While we always do our very best to make room for every act that meets our standards and wants to attend, increased submission numbers means a larger pool of acts to choose from, which in turn serves to raise the bar for acceptance.
+While we always do our very best to make room for every act that meets our standards, increased submission numbers means a larger pool of acts to choose from, which in turn serves to raise the bar for acceptance.
 As such, our projected submission numbers indicate that it may well be harder than ever to get into the festival this year.
-(Again, our projections could also suck, in which case it might be very easy to get into the festival this year!)
+(Again, our projections could also stink, in which case it might be very easy to get into the festival this year!)

-Another point: While past attendance at the festival will always be weighted in the evaluation process, in 2024 this factor will no longer bear disproportionate weight.
+Another point: While past attendance at the festival will always be weighted in the evaluation process, in 2025 this factor will not bear disproportionate weight.
 In plain English: If we get the number of submissions we’re expecting, we might even have to turn down some teams that’ve performed with us before.
 Not looking forward to this, but it might happen, so please bear it in mind!

 Programming strategy